EternisAI/silo/DAEMON.md

 # Silo Daemon (`silod`)

-Background service for monitoring and managing Silo Box containers.
+Remote management service for Silo Box.

 ## Overview

-`silod` is a daemon service that runs alongside the Silo CLI.
-While the CLI (`silo`) provides on-demand container management, the daemon provides continuous monitoring and automated maintenance:

-- **Container Health Monitoring**: Continuously checks container status
-- **Auto-restart**: Automatically restarts failed containers
-- **Scheduled Version Checks**: Daily checks for available updates
+`silod` is a daemon service that provides an HTTP API for remote management of Silo Box containers.
+It allows users or external tools to perform operations that are normally handled by the Silo CLI via standard HTTP requests.

-- **HTTP API**: Provides status endpoint for CLI queries
+- **HTTP API**: Provides endpoints for container lifecycle (up, down, restart), upgrades, logs, and status checks.
+- **Shared Configuration**: Uses the same configuration and state as the Silo CLI.
-- **Graceful Shutdown**: Clean termination with signal handling
+- **Graceful Shutdown**: Clean termination with signal handling.

 ## Architecture